 The following is a list of safe and unsafe fish to eat during pregnacy:

 |Fish with the highest levels of mercury (should NOT be eaten in pregnancy)||High Mercury (Eat no more than three 6-oz servings per month)|

 All meats and dishes containing meat should be well cooked before you consume them.
 You should avoid rare or raw meats such as home-made sausages, lamb, and rare steaks.
 There are a variety of bacteria that can thrive in raw meat (but especially toxoplasma) that can be harmful for you and your baby.

 Chicken needs to be cooked thoroughly before consumption at all times.
 Chicken can harbor salmonella which can be harmful to mom and fatal to baby.
 Salmonella outbreaks in recent years have been linked to tomatoes and jalapeños among other food sources.

-While many women think sandwiches are a healthy choice when pregnant, recent research has found the bacteria listeria common in deli meats so fresh cut deli meat is among the foods you should avoid during pregnancy.
+While many women think sandwiches are a healthy choice when pregnant, recent research has found the bacteria called listeria to be common in deli meats so deli meat is among the foods you should avoid during pregnancy.
 Listeria can lead to early loss of the fetus.
 Listeria crosses into the fetus and can lead to blood poisoning and / or infection.